-Go to Curtin’s 3MT competition details for information/dates on Curtin heats and final.
+See competition details below for information/dates on Curtin heats and final.

 The Three Minute Thesis (3MT™) is a research communication competition developed by The University of Queensland (UQ) that celebrates the exciting research conducted by research students.
 PhD students have three minutes to present a compelling oration on their thesis and its significance.
 3MT challenges students to consolidate their ideas and research discoveries so they can be presented concisely to a non-specialist audience.
 Participation will help foster students’ academic, presentation, and research communication skills.